 He’s recently been focused on the consumer IoT Connected Home and FinTech space, and joined R/GA in April 2014 to lead the charge in Business Transformation and R/GA’s Accelerator program across EMEA, recently announcing RGA’s IoT Venture Studio UK, it’s first program outside of the US (http://rgaiot.com).

 She is highly interested in the relationship between people and technology mainly from a design and user-centered perspective.
-Her research paper was on Internet of Things and how the theories and practices of interaction design can inform their making in order to achieve more humane future products.
+Her research paper was on Internet of Things and how the practices of interaction design can achieve more humane future products.

 Benjamin Maugain is Technical Project Manager at Cyber-Duck, a leading full service digital agency.
 He translates client requirements into high-quality digital solutions, applying extensive expertise in full stack web development.Benjamin has taught workshops at the BBC’s ‘Future is Now’ events, Mozilla Festival, and at the London College of Communication.
 His sessions are infused with an experimental passion for the Internet of Things: exploring animal robotics, connecting clocks to social updates, and more.
 With a colleague, he won the last Barclay's hackathon with a connected piggy bank project.Recently, he’s been nominated for the ‘Techie of the Year’ at the prestigious Wirehive 100 Awards.